 Project Gutenburg Volunteer to digitize cultural works for Project Gutenburg, which provides a free library of over 60,000 e-books.

 Khan Academy offers free lessons in an array of different subjects.
-Learn SQL or prepare for the GRE Quantitative Reasoning section by searching for the specific subject you need help with.
+Search for the specific subject you need help with.

 Microsoft Support offers free online lessons in Excel ranging from charts and pivot tables to formulas and functions.

 LinkedIn Learning (formerly Lynda.com) will give you one month free and provides short videos teaching you how to use various types of software.